evaera/moonwave/website/docs/Configuration.md

 ### Table of Contents (TOC)

-You can also customize the categories in each LuaClass page's table of contents (TOC).
-To add a category, first add it as a `tag` field within a doc comment for a class's function.
+You can customize categories in the Table of Contents of each API page.
+To create a category, first tag all items that should be included in the category with the `@tag` tag.

 ```lua
 --[=[